 People’s attention spans have gotten shorter and there are more social media distractions these days that leave you feeling like you’re always missing something and can never see it all.
 I think we’re tiring of the thoughtless content and are hungry for real people having real conversations… in a way that takes more than 10 seconds to digest.
 For me, that’s writing blog posts and reading others’ little pieces of the internet.People's attention spans have gotten shorter and I think we're hungry for real people having real conversations.
 But is #blogging dead?
 Click To Tweet

 Despite the fact that well over half of my readers consume content on their mobile device, I very rarely read blog posts on my phone.
 It doesn’t feel whole enough to me.
 I can’t read a blog post while I’m walking Dagny.
 Maybe I can bang out a few double taps and likes but that’s not enough anymore.

 The mental media overload has taken a toll on all of us.
 We scale back on what we read and consume, trying to find some inner calm away from our screens.
 I know that instead of swiping and scrolling past 50 accounts in a matter of minutes on Instagram, I opt to sit down in front of my laptop and read one thoughtful blog post, taking the time to engage and maybe leave a comment.
 When I focus on one thing, I don’t feel scatterbrained and distracted.
 Social media has a strange way of getting overwhelming in a way that blogs don’t.
 So I stick with what feels good.

-So is blogging dead in 2020?
+So is blogging dead in 2021?
 Absolutely not.
 I’m more motivated than ever and I hope you are, too.
-2020, let’s do this!
+With 2022 on the horizon let’s do this!

 P.S.
 Can I ask you for a favor?
 If you enjoy my blog, would you mind leaving me a testimonial here?
 It’s an amazing gift for any blogger, content creator, or small business owner.
 Merci!